theJuniorProgrammer3/Where-Am-I/README.md

 - Foods: Apple, Carrot, Chili, and Pineapple
 - All foods can add 3 energy, except apple.
 - Health system
+- Achievements
+- Save and load system for achievements.
+- Frequently Q&A (on working).

 ## Controls
 - Right arrow to move right